wkeeling/selenium-wire/README.rst

 =============

 Selenium Wire extends Selenium's Python bindings to give your tests access to the underlying requests made by the browser.
-Selenium Wire is a lightweight, *pure Python* library with *no external dependencies* other than on Selenium itself.
+Selenium Wire is a lightweight, *pure Python* library with *no external dependencies* other than Selenium itself.

 With Selenium Wire, you author your tests in just the same way as you do with Selenium, but you get an additional user-friendly API for accessing things such as the request/response headers, status code and body content.